LucasSchneider5/Android-Plane-Rush/README.md

 # Plane-Rush

-Flappy Bird clone for your android phone, made with Unity and C#
+Flappy Bird clone for your Android phone, made with Unity and C#